Repoformer: Selective Retrieval for Repository-Level Code Completion: Introduction

-We perform comprehensive evaluations on a variety of repository-level code completion tasks from RepoEval \citep{zhang2023repocoder}, CrossCodeEval \citep{ding2023crosscodeeval}, and a newly created large-scale benchmark.
-Results show that \textsc{Repoformer} achieves strong performance, outperforming invariable retrieval with the same-sized StarCoderBase by more than 3 absolute points for edit similarity across multiple tasks.
-The 3B \textsc{Repoformer} even performs on par with invariable retrieval using the 16B StarCoder (\cref{section-result-performance}).
+We perform comprehensive evaluations on a range of repository-level code completion tasks from RepoEval \citep{zhang2023repocoder}, CrossCodeEval \citep{ding2023crosscodeeval}, and CrossCodeLongEval a new large-scale benchmark focusing on code chunk and function completion.
+Results show that \textsc{Repoformer} achieves strong performance, outperforming always retrieving with the same-sized StarCoderBase by more than 3 absolute points for edit similarity across multiple tasks.
+The 3B \textsc{Repoformer} performs on par with always retrieving using the 16B StarCoder, and the 16B \textsc{Repoformer} achieves state-of-the-art performance across all the tasks (\cref{section-result-performance}).
 Furthermore, our framework allows for up to 70\% inference speedup without harming accuracy.
-We also establish that \textsc{Repoformer} can accelerate RAG with larger black-box code LMs as a plug-and-play selective RAG policy, improving the performance while reducing the latency of line and API completion to 75\% (\cref{results-latency}).
-Finally, we analyze \textsc{Repoformer}'s threshold sensitivity, the precision and calibration of its abstention decisions, its robustness to retrieved contexts, and its generalization to other languages or retrievers (\cref{section-analysis}).
-Our code, model, and the new evaluation benchmark will be released at \url{https://repoformer.github.io/}.
+We also establish that \textsc{Repoformer} can accelerate RAG with larger black-box LMs as a plug-and-play selective RAG policy, improving the performance while reducing the latency of line and API completion to 75\% (\cref{results-latency}).

+Finally, in \cref{section-analysis}, we provide comprehensive analyses on \textsc{Repoformer}'s generalization ability.
+We show that \textsc{Repoformer} makes precise retrieval abstention decisions, is robust to retrieved contexts, and performs well when tested in other languages or with other retrievers.
+To facilitate future research on repository-level code completion, we will release our implementation and the CrossCodeLongEval benchmark at \url{https://repoformer.github.io/}.